706.996 Human-Centered AI Research Seminar (compulsory 5 ECTS)

 185.A83 Machine Learning for Health Informatics (class of 2018) Start: 6th March 2018 (3 ECTS, 2 h, G)

 In this course we foster a research-based teaching (RBT) approach on current topics of AI/machine learning for the application in medical decision support.
-Due to the upcoming importance, a special focus is this years course is given on explainable-AI (and we will learn the differences between explanation and interpretation) and ethical, social, public and legal issues of medical AI for solving real-world problems in health informatics.
-We will see that what is called “explainable AI” is an old field, maybe the oldest field in computer science, because the question of “why” is central in the field of causality.
+Due to the upcoming importance, a special focus is this years course is given on explainable-AI (and we will learn the differences between explanation and interpretation) and ethical, social, public and legal issues of medical AI for solving real-world problems in health informatics aiming at better medical decision support.
+We will see that what is called “explainable AI” is an old field, maybe the oldest field in computer science, because the question of “why” is central in the field of causality and is very important for modern data driven medicine.

 Mini-Course MAKE-Decisions: From Data Science to Explainable-AI (class of 2018, 3 ECTS, 2h, PG)